Table of Contents

 Manchester and London are two of the most vibrant cities in the UK, attracting a diverse population of residents, students, and professionals from around the world.
 While both cities offer a unique blend of culture, history, and entertainment, there are significant differences in the cost of living between the two.
-According to Numbeo’s 2021 data, the Manchester vs London cost of living index indicates that Manchester is 32.54% cheaper than London, with housing being the most significant factor.
+According to Numbeo’s 2021 data, the Manchester vs London cost of living index indicates that Manchester is 32.54% cheaper than London, with student housing in Manchester being the most significant factor.
 The average monthly rent for a one-bedroom apartment in Manchester is around £706, while in London, it is £1,688.
 Other factors such as transportation, food, and entertainment expenses also vary between the two cities, making it essential to consider these differences when planning a move or budgeting for living expenses.

 Here’s a detailed comparison of costs between the two cities: